Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 34: CI: Clean up UI to ensure stability. at 2024-12-10 14:36:03
 * Commit 35: Chore: Improve styling of README for faster execution. at 2024-12-10 09:40:10
 * Commit 36: Chore: Clean up data model for better maintainability. at 2024-12-10 13:44:32
+* Commit 37: Docs: Optimize performance of database to align with standards. at 2024-12-12 17:44:59